Who is a Dreamer?

 On November 14, 2017, faculty and staff participated in an important workshop for DREAMer Allies.
 Educators for Fair Consideration's Ms. Iliana G. Perez presented an Immigrants Rising Training to teach us about what steps undocumented students can take to pursue a meaningful career and secure their financial future.
 Now, more than ever, it is incumbent upon us to educate ourselves so that we can continue to support students in meeting their goals; with or without DACA, regardless of their status.
 Participants learned about the basics of entrepreneurship and independent contracting, two methods of earning a living without a DACA work permit.
 The information shared in the training will improve our ability to provide relevant advising and counseling around majors and career choices for undocumented students.
 It will also give students hope for the future as they navigate the challenges of college coursework.
 The DREAMer Allies at Hartnell look forward to continuing to collaborate to assist students in building agency and power within themselves.

-Hartnell College Board of Trustees Adopts Resolution Supporting Unodcumented Students and Affirming the Privacy of Student Records
+- Hartnell College Board of Trustees Adopts Resolution Supporting Undocumented Students and Affirming the Privacy of Student Records

 This resolution affirms the values of Hartnell College in supporting undocumented students and also affirms that the District will protect the privacy of education records for all students regardless of immigration status and consistent with existing laws.